NLP-Suite/NLP-Suite/setup_Windows/readme.md

 # Update Instructions

 There are two ways of updating to the newest NLP Suite version.
-1. Double click `update.bat` on your local machine every time you want to get the newest files from GitHub.
+1. Double click `update.bat` on your local machine every time you want to get new/changed files from GitHub.
-2. Double click on `setup_auto_update.bat` and the NLP Suite will be automatomatically updated every time on exit.
+2. Double click on `setup_auto_update.bat` and, from then on, when exit the NLP Suite new/changed files will be automatically pulled from from GitHub.
 You only need to click on setup_auto_update.bat once.

 ## Shortcuts